d-koppenhagen/k9n.dev/blog/2020-08-my-development-setup.md

 title: 'My Development Setup'
 description: 'In this article I will present you what tools I am using during my day-to-day development.
 Also I will show you a list of extensions and their purpose that help me (and probably you too!) to be more productive.'
 published: true
-author: 'Danny Koppenhagen'
+author:
+  name: Danny Koppenhagen
   mail: mail@d-koppenhagen.de
 updated: 2020-08-30T00:00:00.000Z
 keywords:
     - Angular